SimonZhao7/SimonZhao7/README.md

 ### Hello :wave: ###

-:hugs: I am a 3rd year student at UCSC and I am majoring in CS.
-I look forward to working with others and getting an internship opportunity. :hugs:
+:hugs: I am a recent CS graduate from the University of California, Santa Cruz. :hugs:

 #### I am currently working on: ####